tainstr/misura.doc/components/configuration.rst

 * **Units**: Change measurement unit.
 Only for numerical options defining a number.
 * **Set default value**: resets to factory default.
-* **Check for modifications**: force to read the current value on the instrument's side and refresh.
+* **Check for modifications**: (\*) force to read the current value on the instrument's side and refresh.
 It as the same effect as passing the mouse over the option.
 * **Option info**: opens a dialog where all option's attributes are listed
 * **Detatch**: opens an enlargeable dialog containing the option label and value alone.
 This can be useful to view more clearly complex options, like tables.
-* **Presets**: lists all values in any saved configuration preset for this component.
+* **Presets**: (\*) lists all values in any saved configuration preset for this component.
 By clicking on a submenu action, the related value will be applied.
 * **Compare**: list all values for options with the same name in any other component.
 By clicking on a submenu action, the related value will be applied.

+Actions marked with (\*) are available only when connected to a live instrument.

+When an option have some sub-options, the *Compare*

+.. _panels:

 Configuration panel
 -----------------------